 Daniel Rosenbaum, MD Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Weill Comell Medical College, New York, NY InternshipInternal Medicine - California Pacific Medical Center, Department of Medicine, San Francisco, CA ResidencyRadiology - New York-Presbyterian Hospital/Weill Comell Medical Center, New York, NY FellowshipPediatric Radiology - The Children's Hospital of Philadelphia, Philadelphia, PA Titles and Academic Titles Pediatric Radiology Fellow Publications Papers2012 Kovanlikaya A, Rosenbaum D, Mazumdar M, Dunning A, Brill PW.
 Visualization of the Donnal appendix with MR emcrography in children.
 Pediatr Radiol 2012; Mar 21 [Epub ahead of print} Rosenbaum DG, Teruya-Feldstein J, Price AP, Meyers P, Abramson 5J.
 Radiologic features of NUT midline carcinoma in an adolescent.
 Pediatr Radiol.
 2012 Feb;42(2):249-52.
 BooksChapters 2014 Tsiouris AJ, 5anelli P, Comunale J. Cose·Basrd Brain Imaging. r Edition (in press).
 New York, NY: Thieme (contributing author for congenital and vascular sections).
 Posters and Presentations2012 Kovanlikaya A, Rosenbaum D, Mazumdar M, Dunning 1\, Brill P. MR unaging of the normal appendix in children with suspected inflammatory bowel disease.
 Presented at the Annual Meeting of ESPR, May 2012, Athens, Greece.
 Rosenbaum DG, Minkowitz S, Loftus M, Shih J, Sanelli Pc.
 Monitoring cumulative radiation exposure and deterministic effects in aneurysmal subarachnoid hemorrhage.
 Presented at the Annual Meeting of ASNR, April 2012, New York, NY.
 Kovanlikaya A, Rosenbaum 0, Mazumdar M, Dunning A, Brill P. Visualization of the appendix with MR enterography in children.
 Presented at the Annual Meeting of ESR, March 2012, Vienna, Austria.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.